PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-07 16:30:54
+Last updated: 2024-04-07 16:31:28
-Random Quote: You are the love of my life.
-Everything I have and everything I am is yours.
-Forever. - Barney Stinson
+Random Quote: Death can be the greatest opportunity of your life. - Berlin